vbuterin/blog/posts/halo.md

 On the whole, the proof contains $2 * log(n)$ elliptic curve points and one number (for pedants: one _field element_).
 Verifying the proof takes logarithmic time in every step except one: computing the new $G'_i$ values.
 This step is, unfortunately, linear.

+_See also: [Dankrad Feist's more detailed explanation](https://dankradfeist.de/ethereum/2021/07/27/inner-product-arguments.html) of inner product arguments._

 ### Extension to polynomial evaluations

 We can extend to polynomial evaluations with a simple clever trick.
 Suppose we are trying to prove $P(z) = a$.
 The prover and the verifier can extend the base points $G_0 ...
 G_{n-1}$ by attaching powers of $z$ to them: the new base points become $(G_0, 1), (G_1, z) ...
 (G_{n-1}, z^{n-1})$.
 These pairs can be treated as mathematical objects (for pedants: _group elements_) much like elliptic curve points themselves; to add them you do so element-by-element: $(A, x) + (B, y) =$ $(A + B,\ x + y)$, using elliptic curve addition for the points and regular field addition for the numbers.